 You can skip the next few lines of this post if you’re a techie who already knows most of the “what and whys” concerning RSS feeds.
 Alternatively, you might save this link to explain RSS to someone who is unfamiliar with it, saving yourself the valuable 15 minutes it would take to explain it all yourself.

-In other ways, you can jump to the How to Post from RSS to Social platforms section if you already know why you should use RSS Feed for social media marketing.
+You can also jump to the How to Post from RSS to Social platforms section if you already know why you should use RSS Feed for social media marketing.

-Otherwise, before I explain how vital RSS is and how to use RSS Feed for Scheduling social media posts or Social Media Marketing Automation, let me explain what an RSS feed is and why it is relevant today.
+Otherwise, before I explain how vital RSS is and how to use RSS Feed for social media marketing automation by scheduling posts with social media scheduler, let me explain what an RSS feed is and why it is relevant today.

 Table of content for RSS Feed Generator: